 Protecting the Finish:

 To keep our furniture clean, simply dust regularly with a soft dry cotton cloth.
-Re-waxing is recommended every 6-12 months, but not more than twice a year.
+Re-waxing is recommended when furniture begins to look dry.
 Heavily used surfaces such as chair arms and tabletops will require wax more often than legs, chair seats, and case pieces.
-A complementary care and maintenance kit can be mailed to you upon request.
+A complimentary care and maintenance kit can be mailed to you upon request.

 Developing the Richest Patina: